etofok/Dota-2-Queue-Go/README.md

 b) If the ShareToChat.jpg image IS detected again, someone failed to connect, indicating a return to the main lobby screen and queuing for another game, prompting the script to minimize the Dota 2 window and wait for another game pop-up.

-It's a hilarious solution, so it was fun to make it.
+It was fun to make it.

 etofok